Everth Cabrera: San Francisco Giants

 On July 16, 2015, Cabrera signed a minor league deal with the San Francisco Giants.
 He batted .231 for the Sacramento River Cats of the PCL.
 Cabrera was not promoted to the majors when rosters expanded on September 1, and was released the next day after refusing to play for Sacramento.

 Chicago White Sox

 On January 7, 2017, Cabrera signed a minor league contract with the Chicago White Sox.
 He was released on July 14.

-Post-MLB
+Algodoneros de Unión Laguna

+On March 19, 2018, Cabrera signed with the Algodoneros de Unión Laguna of the Mexican League.
+In 26 games for Unión Laguna, he slashed .252/.300/.369 with one home run, eight RBI, and seven stolen bases.

+Leones de Yucatán

-On March 19, 2018, Cabrera signed with the Algodoneros de Unión Laguna of the Mexican Baseball League.
-On April 23, 2018, Cabrera was traded to the Leones de Yucatán of the Mexican Baseball League.
-He became a free agent following the season.
-In 2018-19 Cabrera appeared in the Mexican Pacific League for the Cañeros de Los Mochis.
-Cabrera next appeared in the Nicaraguan Professional Baseball League, in 2019-20 for the Gigantes de Rivas and in 2020-21 for Tren del Norte.
+On April 23, 2018, Cabrera was traded to the Leones de Yucatán of the Mexican League.
+In 84 games for Yucatán, he hit .368/.427/.465 with three home runs and 34 RBI.
+Cabrera became a free agent following the season.

+In the offseason, Cabrera appeared in the Mexican Pacific League for the Cañeros de Los Mochis.
+Cabrera next appeared in the Nicaraguan Professional Baseball League, in 2019-20 for the Gigantes de Rivas and in 2020-21 for the Tren del Norte.